Scholars in Aging Program

 Program Background

 Given that Connecticut has the sixth highest population of older adults in the United States, there is a critical need to develop the workforce serving this growing population.
-Through a generous gift from a donor, the School of Social Work established the Scholars in Aging Program in 2022.
-This $1,500 scholarship program prepares students with specialized classroom and practicum training to serve the growing number of adults aged 65 and older within diverse communities and institutional settings.
-A cohort of up to ten students are accepted into the program annually.
-Applications are closed for the 25-26 academic year.
+The Scholars in Aging Program, established in 2022, prepares students with specialized classroom and practicum training to serve the growing number of adults aged 65 and older within diverse communities and institutional settings.
+Read more about this program, UConn Today story.

 Program Requirements